We use base-10 in everyday mathematics, however computers use base-2. It turned-out that the Quran is encoded with base-19.

 So the Quran has H54 verses in base-19.

-When we replace those letters by their count we get the number of verses in the Quran in base-19 H54.
-These are the letters and how many times they appear in those verses:
+When we replace those letters (Ta, Seen, Meem) by their count we get the number of verses in the Quran in base-19 H54.
+These are the special meaningless letters and how many times they appear in the entire Quran:

 And this is their count in base-19: